theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorSimulator.rst

   :return: None
   :rtype: N/A

-.. py:function:: STEP2g_SimulateError_Autoload(variable notReadPosition_Str, variable notPresentPosition_Str, device ML_STAR)
+.. ven:function:: STEP2g_SimulateError_Autoload(variable notReadPosition_Str, variable notPresentPosition_Str, device ML_STAR)

   This submethod simulates the "Barcode not read"  and "Labware not Present Errors".you can enter positions with errors separated by a comma